zakarialaoui10/wp-hot-page-reloading/readme.txt

 * 🔌 Zero configuration required
 * 🧑‍💻 Optimized for developers and content creators
 * 🪶 Lightweight and fast
+* ⚙️ Efficient :
+    * Master script runs only in the editor
+    * Slave script runs only for logged-in users with edit_posts capability
+* 🧩 Native :
+    * No WebSockets, servers, or browser extensions.
+    * Fully integrated into the WordPress lifecycle

 Whether you're tweaking layouts or updating content, this plugin keeps your preview in sync without manual refresh.

+### Technical Details

+Hot Page Reloading uses a **Master–Slave architecture** powered by `zikojs` IPC hooks.
+It communicates via a broadcast channel between the editor and frontend tabs, and listens to the `wp.data` (`core/editor`) store to trigger reloads only after a successful post save.

+Source code available on GitHub:  [zakarialaoui10/wp-hot-page-reloading](https://github.com/zakarialaoui10/wp-hot-page-reloading)

 == Installation ==